 5. A.

 Given the scatterplot and lines of best fit for male and female as shown above, we can see that the line of best fit for men is always lower than the line of best fit for women, which signifies that on average in the sample across all ages, the LDL levels of women higher than those of men, up to at most 25 mg/dL higher.
 Based off the lines of best fit, we can also see that as age increases, on average, LDL levels for women in the sample increase slightly, while LDL levels for men decrease slightly.
 Due to the fact that these lines of best fit do not intersect and have slopes with different signs, there seems to be a markedly different association between age and LDL level for men and for women in the sample, hence, sex appears to be an effect modifier for the causal pathway with age as the predictor of interest and LDL level as the response.
 However, since sex is associated with LDL levels in the sample, even if sex is causally associated with serum LDL in the population, we cannot treat sex as a confounder.

+For confounding, need to check the distribution of age (1)

+Total: 4

 B. To address the question of an association between LDL and age, we fit a linear regression model with robust standard error estimates to LDL level and age, where LDL level is our response and age is our predictor of interest.

+Did not mention that age is continuous (1)

+Total: 2

 C. This is not a saturated model, because the linear regression model only has two parameters (the intercept and the slope), but the predictor of interest can take on any of the 35 integer values from 65 to 99.
+Total: 3

 D. Based on our regression model, the estimated mean LDL level among a population of 70 year old subjects is 126.2 mg/dL.
 This answer is equal to the intercept plus 70 times the slope, since the slope is the average difference in LDL level for each one year difference in age.
 It is important to note that since question 5 part C stated that this is not a saturated model, we are borrowing information across groups to estimate the group mean for 70 year old subjects, and therefore not obtaining the exact sample mean for 70 year old subjects.
+Total: 3

 E. Based on our regression model, the estimated mean LDL level among a population of 71 year old subjects is 126.1 mg/dL.
 This answer is equal to the answer to question 5 part D plus the slope, since the slope is the average difference in LDL level for each one year difference in age.
 It is important to note that since question 5 part C stated that this is not a saturated model, we are borrowing information across groups to estimate the group mean for 71 year old subjects, and therefore not obtaining the exact sample mean for 71 year old subjects.
+Total: 3